Frequently Asked Questions

 How much does it cost?

-At Ko Martial Arts, every new student begins with a Program Placement Call.
-This allows us to understand goals, readiness, and the most appropriate program before discussing tuition.
-We review all options clearly and transparently after placement is determined, so families can make a confident, informed decision.
+At Ko Martial Arts, every new student begins with a Program Placement Call to determine the appropriate program and schedule.

 What is the first step for new students?